chrislatimer/minidevjam/lab_appendix2.md

 * Change the URL so that the following is appended to the end -- this will change your request to ask for a **specific order record**, invoking the cache logic we’ve just applied.

 ```
-/1234
+{your_ldap}-orders-api/1234
 ```

 * Start a **New Trace Session** and click **Send**.

 Your graph should look something like this, below.
 Take note -- you have two new cache policies in effect.
-One is populating the cache with the url suffix /{employee-id} -- and the other is looking up that value, by key name, in cache.
-You can see proof of this in the assigned variable, employeePathID
+One is populating the cache with the url suffix /{order-id} -- and the other is looking up that value, by key name, in cache.
+You can see proof of this in the assigned variable, orderPathID

 ![Image](images/lab_appendix2/image16.png)